Jon-Audi/Jaxi-Taxi/README.md

     echo "No new changes from GitHub.
 Jaxi Taxi is up to date." fi
 ```
-Save and exit by pressing `Ctrl+X`, then `Y`, then `Enter`.
+Save and exit.

 ### 2. Make the Script Executable
-You need to give the script permission to be executed.
 ```bash
 chmod +x update.sh
 ```

 ### 3. Schedule the Script with Cron
-`cron` is a utility that runs tasks on a schedule.
-We'll set it to run your update script every hour.

-1. Open the cron table for editing:
+1. Open the cron table for editing: `crontab -e`
-    ```bash
-    crontab -e
+2. Add the following line to the bottom of the file:
     ```
-2. If it's your first time, you might be asked to choose an editor.
-Select `nano`.
-3. Add the following line to the bottom of the file:
-    ```
     0 * * * * /home/jon/jaxi-taxi/update.sh >> /home/jon/jaxi-taxi/update.log 2>&1
     ```
-    This line means: "At minute 0 of every hour, of every day, run the `update.sh` script.
-Send all output (both normal and errors) to an `update.log` file in the project directory."

-Save and exit the file.
-Your Raspberry Pi will now automatically check for and apply updates every hour!
+Save and exit.
+Your Raspberry Pi will now automatically check for and apply updates every hour.

----

-## Troubleshooting Git Update Errors

-If you see an error like `The following untracked working tree files would be overwritten by merge` when running `git pull` or the `update.sh` script, it means Git is trying to protect files you've added locally (like your MP3s).
-Here's how to fix it:

-1.  **Create a temporary backup of your music:**
-    ```bash
-    mv public/audio /tmp/audio_backup
-    ```
-2.  **Force the repository to reset to the latest version from GitHub:**
-    ```bash
-    git reset --hard origin/main
-    ```
-3.  **Pull the very latest changes (which now includes a rule to ignore your music files):**
-    ```bash
-    git pull origin main
-    ```
-4.  **Move your music back:**
-    ```bash
-    mv /tmp/audio_backup public/
-    ```

-After doing this once, the automatic `update.sh` script should work without this error in the future.